 - a definition of R&D that ensures the credit can be accessed more easily across all sectors, including the technology sector

-For most businesses this means expenditure on eligible R&D undertaken from 1 April 2019 will qualify for the R&D Tax Incentive, and they should start recording their R&D expenditure now to ensure their records are ready to file at the end of the 2019/20 tax year.
+For most businesses, eligible expenditure on R&D undertaken from 1 April 2019 will qualify for the R&D Tax Incentive.
+Businesses should be recording their R&D expenditure now to ensure records are ready to file at the end of the 2019/2020 tax year.